DarrMirr/dl4j-mtcnn-facenet/README.md

 - make refactoring in order to simplify code
 - rewrite mtcnn utils methods using ND4J and DL4J features
 - add methods documentation
+- make some optimization to perform face detect on image with large size